-If you have a cracked or severely decayed tooth that’s causing you pain and making you feel embarrassed about your smile, a dental crown might be the solution you’ve been looking for.
-At Uptown Cosmetic and Implant Dentistry, in Houston, TX, Dr. Roberto Velasco and Dr. Camilla Barrilleaux can help get you smiling again with all-porcelain crowns that reinforce and restore the structural integrity of a damaged tooth while looking and feeling strikingly similar to your natural teeth.
+If you have a cracked or severely decayed tooth that’s causing you pain and making you feel embarrassed about your smile, a dental crown might be the top solution you’ve been looking for.
+At Uptown Cosmetic and Implant Dentistry, in Houston, TX, Dr. Roberto Velasco can help get you smiling again with all-porcelain crowns that reinforce and restore the structural integrity of a damaged tooth while looking and feeling strikingly similar to your natural teeth.
+These crowns serve as durable caps that cover the portion of your tooth above the gum line, providing durability and protective layers for restorations purposes.

 Your teeth can become damaged for any number of reasons.
-Maybe you bit down too hard on a piece of food and lost a chunk of your back molar.
+For example, maybe you bit down too hard on a piece of food and lost a chunk of your back molar.
 Or, perhaps you suffered an injury and ended up with a broken front tooth.
 In any case, a dental crown restores a cracked or damaged tooth to its normal shape, size, and function, and can be custom-made to blend naturally with the rest of your teeth.
+Dental crowns also serve as effective treatments when it comes to supporting dentures and enhancing teeth whitening results.

-Dental crowns are covers or “caps” that are permanently cemented over damaged teeth to provide strength and improve their appearance.
+Dental crowns are covers or “caps” that are permanently cemented over damaged teeth to provide strength, improve their appearance, and preserve the tooth structure.
 Crowns can also be placed over dental implants.
 They can be made from many materials, including gold, zirconia, porcelain, or any combination of the three.
+Understanding the different types of dental crowns helps patients and providers make an informed choice for their specific needs.

-At Uptown, we provide custom-made porcelain crowns that are carefully crafted to enhance the aesthetic appearance of your smile while restoring your ability to bite, chew, and brush your teeth as normal.
+At Uptown, we provide custom-made porcelain crowns that are carefully crafted to enhance the aesthetic appearance of your smile while restoring your ability to bite, chew, and brush your teeth as normal, thus promoting overall mouth health.
+These crowns are suitable for almost everyone and can be completed with just a simple office visit.

 Do I Need a Porcelain Crown?